EricZinda/Perplexity/backlog.md

   - Make
     - In that case, Johnny and I will both have the Roasted Chicken.
     - Let's go with two orders of the Steak, please.
-    - I'd like a vegetarian dish for my son
     - We'd like to start with some water and menus
     - please bring us two glasses of water
     - Let's go to a table, please.